OPNsenseWireGuardPeerStaleHandshake

 To mitigate the issue, the following steps can be taken:

-2. Verify and update the WireGuard configuration to ensure that it is correct and up-to-date.
+2. Check and update the WireGuard configuration to ensure that it is correct and up-to-date.

-5. Consider implementing additional monitoring or alerting to detect similar issues in the future and prevent downtime or disruptions.
+5. Consider implementing additional monitoring or alerting to detect similar issues in the future.
+By taking these steps, the issue can be diagnosed and mitigated, and the WireGuard peer can be restored to a healthy state.